 Oftentimes, BIPOC and/or disenfranchised communities have a higher rate of litter according to many studies such as the CalEnviron Screen.
 These communities do not have access to as much waste removal as their wealthier counterparts and usually consume more items–such as fast food and other single use packaging–which turn into litter.
 Also, recycling facilities, waste transfer stations, incinerators, and landfills are often placed in developing regions internationally or in disenfranchised communities domestically.
 Any one or a combination of these facilities can cause widespread pollution in addition to health issues for communities that live nearby.

 - How does excess waste and litter affect the environment?

 - What are ways to reduce the amount of waste we create and how can we better manage it?

-Step 5: Take Action – How to Start a Community/Beach Clean Up
+Take Action: How to LAUNCH a Community/Beach Clean Up

 Lead students through the “Community/Beach Clean Up” activity with guided instructions.
 Check out “Pro Tips” with each step for useful help: